Timothy A. Chorba

 He was Legislative Counsel to Congressman Jonathan Bingham of New York from 1972 to 1973.
 In 1973, he participated in a Congressional Staff exchange program with the German Bundestag in Bonn, sponsored by the Conference group on German Politics.
 From 1974 to 1977, he was a corporate attorney with Simpson, Thacher & Bartlett in New York.

 He was born September 23, 1946, in Yonkers, New York and raised in New York City.
 Ambassador Chorba is married to Ruth Wimer, a partner with the McDermott, Will and Emery law firm.
-They have three sons: Timothy, Jr. (28) a graduate of Georgetown University's College of Arts and Sciences, served as a Peace Corps Volunteer in Morocco and will enter the third year of Georgetown University's joint J.D./MBA program this Fall; Christian (27), a graduate of Georgetown's School of Foreign Service, graduated Boston College Law School in May, 2015 and will clerk for the Chief Justice of the Supreme Court of Vermont; and William (22), a 2014 graduate of Georgetown's College of Arts and Sciences, is serving with AmeriCorps in Denver.
+They have three sons: Timothy, Jr. (28) a graduate of Georgetown University's College of Arts and Sciences, served as a Peace Corps Volunteer in Morocco and is in the third year of Georgetown University's joint J.D./MBA program; Christian (27), a graduate of Georgetown's School of Foreign Service, graduated Boston College Law School in May, 2015 and is clerking for Chief Justice Paul Reiber of the Supreme Court of Vermont; and William (23), a 2014 graduate of Georgetown's College of Arts and Sciences, is serving with AmeriCorps in Denver.

 Ambassador Chorba is fluent in German and conversant in French.